 One notable testament to this trend is Frostbite Co.
 Created by YouTube anglers, Alex Peric and Aaron Wiebe, Frostbite ice fishing gear has catapulted in popularity.
 Their full lineup includes a wide selection of custom designed ice fishing rods, tackle and some clothing merchandise.

 The biggest question I hear from my fellow anglers is whether or not the Frostbite rods are worth buying.
-That’s why we decided to try out a Frostbite ice fishing rod this season and put it through the paces.
+That’s why we decided to try out a couple Frostbite ice fishing rods and put them through the paces.